Alliance of Dairies: A Digestible Future in Agriculture

 “Through economic viability, social responsibility, and environmental stewardship, Alliance Dairies is committed to meet the guiding principles of sustainability.”

 This is only shown further in Alliance Dairies’ continued dedication to supporting local youth programs.
 The farm has joined with local 4-H and FFA organizations, providing generous contributions through scholarships and involvement rewards.
-These contributions have developed the future of tomorrow through educational experiences of today, making an iconic reputation for the dairy.
+These contributions have developed the future of tomorrow through the educational experiences of today, making an iconic reputation for the dairy.

 Henderson also notes that those look ing to explore new technology must be patient.
 The learning curve for such a technologically advanced system is steep and many kinks had to be worked out during the implementation process.